Button batteriesSwallowing batteries

 - Pneumonia (if the battery goes unnoticed)

-- Possible complete respiratory failure
+- Possible complete blockage of the airway

 - Bloody stools